 Georgia Power

 Georgia Power has identified locations for 500 MW of new battery energy storage systems (BESS) authorized by the Georgia Public Service Commission (PSC) earlier this year as part of the company's 2023 Integrated Resource Plan (IRP) Update.
-The portfolio of BESS resources proposed helps address the resource needs identified in the 2023 IRP Update in a cost-effective and strategic manner.
-Each of the proposed resources will consist of 4-hour duration BESS.

 Once developed, these projects will serve as dispatchable capacity resources that will provide customers with a reliable and economical source of electricity for the winter of 2026/2027.
 These resources will add to Georgia Power's diverse generation portfolio, helping to ensure the company has the mix of technologies necessary to provide clean, safe, reliable and affordable electric service for all customers during all hours.